husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ## Preprocessing/cleaning/labeling

-_The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
-For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order._

 ### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?

-_If so, please provide a description.
-If not, you may skip the remainder of the questions in this section._

 Yes, preprocessing steps were performed:
 - Submission statements were selected based on starting with the specified phrase and having a length between 160 and 1000 characters.